blog posts

 7. Disable Chrome extensions

-Undoubtedly, we all use a number of extensions on the Chrome browser.
-Sometimes these plugins cause problems in the browser and cause errors such as ERR_Connection_Refused.
-To find out if these plugins are the cause of the problem or not, just disable them and check the connection status of the website again.
-To disable Chrome extensions, just follow these steps:
+To find out if these plugins are the cause of the problem or not, enable them and check the connection status of the website again.
+To turn off Chrome extensions, follow these steps:

-8- Reset the chrome
+8- Reset the Chrome

 Go to the Advanced section and then tap Reset Setting in this section.